elastic/kibana/rfcs/text/0018_timeslider.md

 ---
 **NOTE**

-The below is very Maps-specific, although similar challenges would be present in other applications as well.
+The below section is Maps-specific, although similar challenges would be present in other applications as well.

 Some of these considerations will not generalize to all of Kibana.

-The main ways that Maps distinguishes if from other use-cases:
+The main ways that Maps distinguishes in data-fetch from other use-cases:
  - the majority of the data-fetching for layers in Maps depends on the scale and extent.
-Ie. different data is requested based on the current zoom-level and current-extent of the Map, even if they share the same time, query and filter-state.
+Ie. different data is requested based on the current zoom-level and current-extent of the Map.
+So for example, even if two views share the same time, query and filter-state, if their extent and/or scale is different, their requests to ES will be different.
  - For some layer-types, Maps will fetch individual documents, rather than the result of an aggregation.

 ---